Hot Springs, North Carolina:

 In 2019, revisiting public perceptions and suggestions over a decade after the original revitalization project, the ATC aims to gain an understanding of the community’s progression since becoming an A.T.
 Community according to their original vision.

 Join Tatiana McGee, Community Research Coordinator for ATC's Southern Region, on a web panel discussing this A.T.
 Community's progression.
-Tune in at 7:00 PM on Wednesday, February 19, 2020, or sign up to receive a recording of the panel discussion
+Join the discussion at 7:00 PM on Wednesday, February 19, 2020, or sign up to receive a recording of the discussion

 .
 Participation is free, please sign up here: